+Responsible Clinician The Responsible Clinician has a legal and professional responsibility for the care and treatment of their patients.
+They are responsible for ensuring:That the rationale for use of Restrictive Practices is appropriately documented and justified.
 Nurse Manager/ Ward Manager Nurse Managers/ Ward managers are responsible for ensuring that the guiding principles of this policy are manifest in day to day operational running of the ward.
-Governance The ward to board structure of Governance that oversees the quality control, assurance and improvement of use of restrictive practices are: IPU Clinical Governance meeting reports into: Clinical Governance Oversight Meeting (chaired by the Clinical Director) and Operational Excellence Meeting Which reports into: Patient Safety Meeting Restrictive Practices Monitoring Group Which reports into: Charity Executive Committee Quality and Safety Board Committee This is supported by Restrictive Practice dashboards in the Patient Safety Framework Training and Development St Andrew's Healthcare training and development department will ensure that all clinical staff are trained in the appropriate knowledge, skills and behaviours that enable consistent application of the guiding principles of this policy.
+All clinical staff To be aware of the principles of this policy To promote these principles and challenge (and if necessary escalate) practice that may be breaching these principles Training and Development St Andrew's Healthcare training and development department will offer that all clinical staff training in the appropriate knowledge, skills and behaviours that enable consistent application of the guiding principles of this policy.
 This will include a focus on non-restrictive approaches, therapeutic interactions and de-escalation skills.
 The Mental Health Law Steering Group can provide subject matter expertise in mental health law across the Charity and use this to influence best practice and support/monitor effective governance over the use of the MHA.
 In addition, to support and educate staff to understand and meet the standards set out in the MHA Code of Practice for patients in their care.
 Quality Improvement As an organization, St Andrew's Healthcare is committed to Restrictive Practice Reduction using a continuous improvement methodology.
-Our Restrictive Practice Reduction Programme incorporates a Violence Reduction Programme and includes the key elements required of such a programme as set out in the MHA Code of Practice 26.6: Organizational commitment at the most senior level to reduce Restrictive Practices Use of data to inform service development Workforce professional development How models of care known to reduce restrictive practices are being integrated into care delivery How patients are being engaged in service planning and evaluation How lessons are learned following restrictive interventions A system for continuous quality improvement and governance
+Our Restrictive Practice Reduction Programme (REDUCE) incorporates a Violence Reduction Programme and includes the key elements required of such a programme as set out in the MHA Code of Practice 26.6: Organizational commitment at the most senior level to reduce Restrictive Practices Use of data to inform service development Workforce professional development How models of care known to reduce restrictive practices are being integrated into care delivery How patients are being engaged in service planning and evaluation How lessons are learned following restrictive interventions A system for continuous quality improvement and governance